jjmchew/jjmchew.github.io/RB139/05-spotQuesAnswers.md

   - E : execute tests
   - A : assert validations
   - T : tear-down testing objects

 - The benefit to this approach is that it is systematic, can minimize unnecessary repetition in test code (e.g., the use of set-up), and minimizes system resources (e.g., the use of tear-down).
 Structure and organized tests (i.e., structured according to Execution of tests on a specific aspect of the program with its corresponding assertions) can make debugging and fixing code easier to understand, as well.

+##### Additions
+- Setup step: "Instantiate any objects that will be used in the tests." [quiz 2 q4]
+- Execute step: "Run code against the object being tested." [quiz 2 q5]
+- Assert step:  "Affirm the results of code execution" [quiz 2 q4]
+- Teardown step: "Clean up any lingering artifacts" [quiz 2 q5]

 ---